doublebon/Telegram_audio_bot/README.md

 # Telegram_audio_bot
-Bot that can send preloaded audio files as voice!
+Bot that can send preloaded audio files as voice message!

 ## Requirements
 - `Docker` on unix